clash-lang/clash-lang.org/content/blog/0004-undefined-values.md

 *** Exception: divide by zero
 ```

 We still consider these programmer errors in Clash.
 If the Clash synthesizer encounters such a value it will still render `X`s in the target HDL, but Clash simulation will stop if it evaluates one and it has no tools to keep running anyway.

-**The second** is a kind of bottom more prevelant in hardware design: an undefined value.
+**The second** is a kind of bottom more prevalent in hardware design: an undefined value.
 Not all signals will carry useful or defined values at all time.
 The most common situation is a pair of signals, one carrying a `valid` bit and the other the actual `data`.
 Whenever the valid bit is deasserted, the data lines do not carry useful values.

 We'd still like to be able to sample/print these undefined values of the second kind.
 Luckily, we can.
 Consider the following circuit:

 {{< highlight haskell >}}
 split :: Maybe a -> (Bool, a)
 split a =
   ( isJust a
   , fromMaybe (errorX "split: Nothing") )